 QUESTION 2: I have purchased a new or used vehicle either through a dealer or private sale and have transferred the plates from my old vehicle to the new vehicle.
 Do I need to notify the Assessor’s office?

-ANSWER 2: No. If you reuse/transfer plates from one car to another, no information needs to be provided to the Assessor’s Office.
+ANSWER 2: No. If you immediately reuse/transfer plates from one car to another, no information needs to be provided to the Assessor’s Office.
 This transfer automatically takes place through the DMV when the new vehicle is registered.
 The town becomes aware of the transfer on October 1st when the new Grand List or Supplemental Grand List is pulled from the DMV.

 QUESTION 3: What happens if I register my new/used vehicle after October 1st?
 Will I still be taxed for that vehicle in July?